RaphaelIT7/gmod-holylib-wiki/site/pages/modules/pvs/libraries/pvs/pvs_setstateflags.md

 		Sets the State flag for this entity.
 		Unlike <page>pvs.OverrideStateFlags</page>, this won't be reset after the snapshot.
 		<warning>
-			Only use the `engine` argument if you know what your doing
+			Only use the `engine` argument if you know what your doing.
 		</warning>
 	</description>
 	<realm>Server</realm>